Gabrielle Union's 6 holiday must-haves

 "He plays on Christmas Day.
 They play right before or right after Thanksgiving.
 So we’ve been on the road, or we’ve hosted Christmas in Miami.
 The chef cooks.
 I would love to be able to tell you I strap on the apron.
 I don’t.
 I’m sleeping or watching 'This Is Us,'" says Union.

-Still, the "We're Going to Need More Wine" author, who has her own line of wines and hair care products, is no slouch in the gift-giving department.
+Still, the "We're Going to Need More Wine" best-selling author, who has her own line of wines and hair care products, plus an adorable clothing line at New York & Company, is no slouch in the gift-giving department.
 We found out her go-to presents.

 Gift Cards